Skizdukion/AkingToDoApp/README.md

 ![alt text](https://drive.google.com/uc?export=view&id=1Gt6fxFE6M76zMJ1fWBuBqR22qcYAJO_y)<br />
 ## Some notes <a name = "notes"></a>
 - This project was used for learning purpose.
 The UI i create was base on Devera Academy design team.
-- I was not implemented any animation use for onboarding scene, so it stay at the same color and sometimes get bugs for different phone size becasue it's an image :)) I would fix this in near future if i could learn how to use animation.
+- I was not implemented any animation use for onboarding scene, so it stay at the same color and sometimes get bugs for different phone size because it's an image :)) I would fix this in near future if i could learn how to use animation.
 - About the routing.
 I was create bloc and ui before i implement routing services so i just navigate screen back and forth through Navigator.push, Navigator.pop.
 However i could create routing services if i have more time because there are plenty of bug of bloc if i use Navigator.pushNamed instead of Navigator.push.
 ## Some bugs <a name = "bugs"></a>
 - There are some bugs about the display of project's total task numbers when you use change tag in task.
 - <s>The ui was original create in 1080:2240 with 440 dpi.
 I just test it could work on many different size like: 900x1600, 320 dpi.
 However, it still get overflowed with size like: 720x1280 with 320dpi.
 I could fix this if i with screen utils package later on.</s>
-- I will fix these bugs and build splash and oboarding screen as soon as possible
+- I will fix these bugs and build splash and onboarding screen as soon as possible
 ## Introduce videos and file apk release <a name = "videos"></a>
 [Drive Link](https://drive.google.com/drive/folders/1Zu3mayz9B3f-dgkc_Bi7XKL2y7MjtwxY?usp=sharing)
 ## About the author <a name = "about"></a>